 Lovebirds Are Not Always Best Kept in Pairs

-It is a widely purported myth that you should never own a solitary Lovebird and that if they are not kept in pairs, they will die of depression.
-While it is true that they are extremely social birds who thrive on interaction and must be socially stimulated, in many cases, it is better for bird owners to keep single Lovebirds.
+It is a widely purported myth that you should never own a solitary lovebird and that if they are not kept in pairs, they will die of depression.
+While it is true that they are extremely social birds who thrive on interaction and must be socially stimulated, in many cases, bird owners should keep single lovebirds.
 This is because these birds breed readily in captivity, and most bird owners are not capable of caring for an entire family of parrots.
 It is also worth noting that birds kept in pairs tend to bond with each other and shun human interaction.
 Those who would like their bird to be affectionate and open to being handled by human hands have found that it's best to keep birds by themselves and devote as much time as possible to playing and socializing with them so that their needs are met.Continue to 5 of 5 below.

 05 of 05